salihcemil/AlgoW/README.md

 ### Purestake API Access Key

-There are two options to interact with the Algorand Network; to get a node, or use a proxy node.
 In this step, we use Purestack API as a proxy to broadcast the locally created transactions to the Algorand Network.

-Purestake Algorand access credentials can be found on https://developer.purestake.io/
+Purestake Algorand access credentials can be obtain on https://developer.purestake.io/

 ### Postman